-In the first case, the 2016 Presidential election will be here before you know it.
+The next Presidential election will be here before you know it.
 The candidates have been preparing for years in some cases, perfecting their speaking skills and narrowing their focus on the key issues.
 Behind the candidates, are mountains of research that their campaign teams have prepared to understand what attributes and positions voters want a candidate to possess – a candidate for whom they would vote, more precisely.
 Research for a presidential candidate is the biggest stage for political research.
 But this type of research can be used, and used effectively, at any political level and in a variety of ways.

 The seat of mayor, one of the classic American political offices, is a hotly contested election in most cities.
 And, while the scale is much smaller when compared to the Presidential Election, research still plays a big role in the campaign process.
 Positions are more highly concentrated in these smaller races because they’re literally closer to the voters’ lives.
 And the prevailing sentiments on issues must be uncovered to create an effective campaign platform.

-Many companies have discovered that very useful information can be gleaned from effective political research surveys.
+Many companies have discovered that useful information can be gleaned from effective political research surveys.
 Corporations face governmental regulation at all levels and often must make the difficult choice to get involved in politics.
-Many corporations donate money to certain political parties or candidates, and some even undertake public perception campaigns to win the public to their side of an issue.
+Many corporations donate money to certain political parties or candidates, and some undertake public perception campaigns to win the public to their side of an issue.
 As a rule, political donations don’t cause many waves, but if a company makes a large donation to a party or candidate that the surrounding community doesn’t support, there could be backlash.
 And, advocating a position that your customers universally dislike, can negatively affect the bottom line in a hurry.
 This is especially true if the company is receiving tax breaks from that community.